'I'm numb': Mother pleads for safe return of missing pregnant daughter last seen in Delaware County

 "I'm numb.
 I don't know what to do.
 I don't know what to say," she said.

-Cellini said she called Smith, who said he had gotten into an argument with Brice.
+Cellini said she called Smith who said he had gotten into an argument with Brice.

 "He goes, 'She don't want to even talk to me.'
 I said, 'I don't care, she's pregnant with your child,'" said Cellini.